HealthTech · AI Product Design · Human-Centered AI

 Health data can help people detect risks earlier and make better decisions.
 But more data does not automatically create better health.
 If insights are too complex, too frequent or too certain, they can create anxiety, mistrust or the feeling of being controlled by a system.

-The central design challenge became: how might an AI-supported health product communicate risk carefully while keeping people informed, calm and in control?
+How might an AI-supported health product communicate risk carefully while keeping people informed, calm and in control?

 From prevention to autonomy